8pointers/advanced-react-workshop-exercises/src/testing/ex-2/README.md

 ## Exercise

-Test-drive a React component called `MessageOfTheDay` that randomly picks and renders one of these messages of the day.
+Test-drive a React component called `MessageOfTheDay` that randomly picks and renders (as a string, no DOM elements needed) one of these messages of the day.

 ```javascript
 const messages = [